MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 search "temp\\startup.bat"
 ```

-4. The results show for three different tables:
+4. The results show data for three different tables:
-    DeviceProcessEvents
+    - DeviceProcessEvents
-    DeviceRegistryEvents
+    - DeviceRegistryEvents
-    Event
+    - Event

     The *Device* tables are from Defender for Endpoint connector and *Event* table populates data from the Sysmon/Operational Windows Event Logs connected through the Agents configuration.

     Since we are receiving data from two different sources - Sysmon and Defender for Endpoint.
 We will need to build two KQL statements that could union later.
 But our initial investigation, you will look at each separately.

-    **Note:** On rare occasions the data loading process may take longer than normal.
+    >**Note:** On rare occasions the data loading process may take longer than normal.
 When that happens, the tables may not appear in the query for some hours.
 Continue to Task 3 if you don't see the *Device* tables in the results and come back later to this point.

 5. This detection will focus on data from Defender for Endpoint.
 Run the following KQL Statement: